AlexandruGabrielBrabete/Java-Projects/README.md

 - Java Development Kit (JDK) version 8 or higher
 - A Java-compatible IDE (such as IntelliJ IDEA, Eclipse, or Visual Studio Code)
+- I made this code using the Visual Studio Code compiler (which doesn't require package specification, unlike Intelli and Eclipse).
+The code is fully functional!

+## License

+This project is provided for academic and educational purposes.
+Distribution and reuse allowed with proper attribution.